-In this case, this option helps you get in touch with support staff so that they can use this information to install the certifcate for you.
+In this case, this option helps you get in touch with support staff so that they can use this information to install the certificate for you.

 Production vs Staging

-This is another feature which I find to be a significant differentiator between this service and others.
+This is another feature that we find to be a significant differentiator between WP Engine and other WordPress hosting services.
 Whilst quite a lot of services mention that you can create a staging or testing environment, it's only WPEngine who are doing this the right way.

 Let's have a quick discussion about creating a staging environment.

-A staging environment is a replica of your environment which is used to test the impact of changes to your website, before actually performing those changes on your live environment (production).
+A staging environment is a replica of your environment which is used to test the impact of changes to your WordPress, before actually performing those changes on your live environment (production).

 This staging vs production environment is built right into the platform at WPEngine.

-What this means, is that by default, as soon as you setup a website, you ALREADY have these two environments set up for you.
+What this means, is that by default, as soon as you set up a WordPress installation, you ALREADY have these two environments set up for you.

 Rather than having to actually create this setup yourself, this is part and parcel of the actual service - you will have a staging and a production environment by definition.